hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 Note, this same value is also returned through the last parameter to `sceAtracDecodeData`, so it's usually not necessary to call this one on its own.

+### `sceAtracGetBufferInfoForResetting`

+This one is a lot less innocent than it looks!
+It returns the data range it wants you to read in order to call sceAtracResetPlayPosition, but also, if there are any frames to skip, it'll go ahead and skip it, for no apparent reason.
+It makes no sense that this happens, given that the next thing that gets called actually resets everything again.

 ### `sceAtracResetPlayPosition(id, buffer, bytesWrittenFirstBuffer, bytesWrittenSecondBuffer)`

-This is called after GetBufferInfoForResetting and then filling the buffers accordingly.
+This is called after `sceAtracGetBufferInfoForResetting` and then filling the buffers accordingly.

 ### `sceAtracGetStreamDataInfo`